Rotationally Equivariant Super-Resolution of Velocity Fields in Two-Dimensional Fluids Using Convolutional Neural Networks: Introduction

-Super-resolution (SR) refers to methods of estimating high-resolution images from low-resolution ones.
-Super-resolution is studied in computer vision as an application of NNs.\cite{Dong2014, Ledig2017SRGAN, Wang2018ESRGAN, Ha2019, Anwar2020} The success of these NNs has led to an increasing number of studies on the fluid-related SR: idealized turbulent flows in two\cite{Deng2019, Fukami2019, Maulik2020, Wang2020, Fukami2020, Fukami2021, Wang2021DSCMS} and three dimensions,\cite{Fukami2020, Fukami2021, Liu2020, Bode2021, Kim2021} Rayleigh–B\'{e}nard convection,\cite{Jiang2020} smoke motions in turbulent flows,\cite{Xie2018, Werhahn2019, Bai2020} flows in blood vessels,\cite{Ferdian2020, Sun2020, Gao2021} sea surface temperature,\cite{Ducournau2016, Maulik2020} and atmospheric fields.\cite{Cannon2011, Vandal2017, Rodrigues2018, Onishi2019, Leinonen2020, Stengel2020, Wang2021GMD, Yasuda2022} Physics laws such as the continuity equation can be taken into account as the prior knowledge, which makes super-resolved flows more accurate and physically valid.\cite{Wang2020, Bode2021, Gao2021} However, SR models have not been investigated enough in terms of geometry, and the invariance of physics equations has not been fully exploited.
+Super-resolution (SR) has not been well investigated from a geometric point of view.
+SR refers to methods of estimating high-resolution images from those with low resolution and has been studied in computer vision as an application of NNs.\cite{Dong2014, Ledig2017SRGAN, Wang2018ESRGAN, Ha2019, Anwar2020} The success of such NNs has resulted in an increased number of studies that focus on fluid-related SR: idealized turbulent flows in two\cite{Deng2019, Fukami2019, Maulik2020, Wang2020, Fukami2020, Fukami2021, Wang2021DSCMS} and three dimensions,\cite{Fukami2020, Fukami2021, Liu2020, Bode2021, Kim2021, Bao2022physics} Rayleigh–B\'{e}nard convection,\cite{Jiang2020} smoke motions in turbulent flows,\cite{Xie2018, Werhahn2019, Bai2020} flows in blood vessels,\cite{Ferdian2020, Sun2020, Gao2021} sea surface temperature,\cite{Ducournau2016, Maulik2020} and atmospheric flows.\cite{Cannon2011, Vandal2017, Rodrigues2018, Onishi2019, Leinonen2020, Stengel2020, Wang2021GMD, Wu2021, Yasuda2022} Physics laws such as the continuity equation can be taken into account as prior knowledge, rendering super-resolved flows more accurate and physically valid.\cite{Wang2020, Bode2021, Gao2021, Bao2022physics} However, studies investigating SR models in terms of geometry are scarce, and the invariance of physics equations has yet to be fully exploited.

-The covariance in super-resolution can be satisfied by imposing the equivariance on NNs.
-If an NN is equivariant, for instance, rotating the input leads to the output to be rotated in the same way (Fig. \ref{fig:schematic-equivariance}).
-Therefore, if the input is a vector field, the output satisfies the same transformation law, assuring that the output is a geometric vector field.
+The covariance of super-resolved fields is satisfied by imposing the equivariance on SR models.
+The equivariance of a function is generally defined as the property in which the output is transformed according to a transformation of the input.\cite{Weiler2019, Bronstein2021} For instance, if an SR model is equivariant to rotation, rotating the input results in the output being rotated in the same manner (Fig. \ref{fig:schematic-equivariance}).
+Therefore, if the input is a vector field, the output satisfies the same transformation law, assuring that the output is a geometric vector field and the SR model applies to input in any orientation.

+The equivariance is related to the symmetry of fluid systems.
+Symmetry in physics is described with Lagrangian.\cite{Landau1975, Salmon1998} If a Lagrangian is invariant under certain coordinate transformations, the system is said to be symmetric and the governing equations are unchanged.
+In deep learning, the term ``symmetry'' is used in a broader sense:\cite{Bronstein2021} if a certain property of a system or object is unchanged under a transformation, the system or object is said to have symmetry.
+For instance, if an SR model is equivariant to rotation (Fig. \ref{fig:schematic-equivariance}), the output preserves the covariance of vectors.
+Thus, in the broader sense, this SR model has rotational symmetry.
+The terms of covariance, equivariance, and symmetry are clarified in Section \ref{sec:covariance-equivariance-consistency}.